In Brief

 Food-contact versions of the EUT must meet Ra ≤ 0.8 µm surface roughness (ISO 4287) and EC Regulation 1935/2004 or FDA 21 CFR requirements for food-contact materials.

-Feldbinder KIP – Hydraulic Tipping Body
+Feldbinder KIP – Tipping Aluminium Pressure Silo

 Construction